|Comparison of the Infertility-Related Stress Among Couples and its Relationship With Infertility Factors|

-5Mahdiyeh Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+5Mahdiyeh Hospital, Shahid Beheshti University of Medical Sciences, Tehran

 Keywords : Couples, Infertility, Stress, Treatment failure

-Materials & Methods: This cross-sectional study was performed on 150 infertile couples (300 individuals) visiting infertility centers of Tehran.
-The data were collected using the Fertility Problem Inventory (FPI) and fertility demographic characteristics.
-Sampling was performed through the convenience method.
-The data were analyzed through inferential statistics, including paired samples t-test, independent samples t-test, ANOVA, and linear regression.
+Materials and Methods: This cross-sectional study was performed on 150 infertile couples (300 individuals) visiting infertility centers of Tehran.
+The data were collected using the Fertility Problem Inventory (FPI) and fertility and demographic characteristics form.
+The subjects were selected through convenience sampling method.
+The data were analyzed through inferential statistics, including paired samples t-test, independent samples t test, ANOVA, and linear regression.

-Results: According to the results, the mean score of women’s stress was significantly higher than that of the men (P = 0.007).
-There was a significant difference between the males and females regarding the mean scores of social concern and need for parenthood (P = 0.005).
-The mean score of infertility-related stress in women with treatment failure was also significantly higher than that of the men (P = 0.01).
+Results: According to the results, the mean stress score of women was significantly higher than that of the men (P = 0.007).
+There was a significant difference between males and females regarding the mean scores of social concern and need for parenthood (P = 0.005).
+The mean score of infertility-related stress was also significantly higher in women with treatment failure than in men (P = 0.01).

-Conclusions: As the findings of the present study indicated, the infertile women experienced greater stress than the males.
-Furthermore, infertility-related stress increased in women due to the treatment failure.
+Conclusions: Based on the findings of the present study, infertile women experienced greater stress than males.
+Furthermore, infertility-related stress increased in women due to treatment failure.
 Therefore, it is recommended that women who have experienced treatment failure be subjected to precise psychological evaluations before undergoing the treatment process.

 Cite By, Google Scholar